anusii/markdown_widgets/example/assets/sample_markdown.md

 %% EmptyLine

+%% Description-Begin

 The following is a sample image.
+We can use images to enhance the user experience, or to add context for questions in a survey.
+The *Original* image here is rendered to the size from the image file itself.
+The *Resized* image below is resized to a specific size, being 400x300 in this case.
+Note that in resizing the image the aspect ratio is maintained.

+%% Description-End

 %% AlignCenter-Begin Original %% AlignCenter-End

 %% Image(sample_image.jpg)

+%% H6Right-Begin 📍Hancock Library, ANU.
+Photo by @tonypioneer. %% H6Right-End

 %% AlignCenter-Begin Resized %% AlignCenter-End

 %% Image(sample_image.jpg,400,300)

-%% H6Center-Begin 📍Hancock Library, ANU.
-Photo by @tonypioneer. %% H6Center-End

 %% EmptyLine